wds4/tapestry-protocol/tips/networking/nostr/relays.md

 nostr relays
 =====

-## Discussion
+## Synopsis

-Relays must support *regular events* and *parameterized replaceable events* to be deemed acceptable.
+Relays must support *regular events* and *parameterized replaceable events* to be able to interact with the tapestry protocol.

-Users will be encouraged, although not required, to specify a single personal relay that stores personal data, including words that are not intended for publication over the nostr network.
-This may be particularly useful for words that are undergoing frequent editing or expected to undergo a large number of edits in a short period.
-This personal relay will perform the function of a local database, but one that is universally accessible.

-Encryption of locally stored data may be considered at a future date for increased data security.
-However, data leaks and loss may be expected to occur during the early build-out phase of the tapestry protocol.
-Therefore, the storage of sensitive data should be discouraged.